SonarSonic/DrawingBotV3/docs/source/pfms.rst

     In general keeping Min Sample Radius < 2 and changing the Max Sample Radius will provide the best results with more Adaptive PFMs.

-    Unlike LBG & Voronoi, Adaptive PFMs follow the sample sizes strictly and place points evenly across the entire image and to consistent looking drawing.
+    Unlike LBG & Voronoi, Adaptive PFMs follow the sample sizes strictly and place points evenly across the entire image and produce a consistent looking drawing.

  Brightness (Adaptive PFMs)

     ``Values: Number (Safe Range: 0.0 -> 2.0)``

-    Controls the brightness applied as a pre-processing step too the source image, see :term:`Contrast (Adaptive PFMs)`
+    Controls the brightness applied as a pre-processing step to the source image, see :term:`Contrast (Adaptive PFMs)`.

  Contrast (Adaptive PFMs)

     ``Values: Number (Safe Range: 0.0 -> 2.0)``

-    Controls the contrast applied as a pre-processing step too the source image.
+    Controls the contrast applied as a pre-processing step to the source image.

-    The quality of Drawings from Adaptive PFMs rely massively on the contrast and brightness so these controls are included for simplicity though they behave the same as adding a contrast filter in the Pre-Processing tab.
+    The quality of Drawings from Adaptive PFMs rely massively on contrast and brightness so these controls are included for simplicity, though they behave the same as adding a contrast filter in the Pre-Processing tab.

  Ignore White (Adaptive PFMs)